Follow TV Tropes

 • Flung Clothing: The Battle Strip in "Dance of the Japanese Crane" has her removing her entire outfit and throwing it into the air in a single swipe.
 When she finishes the super, her clothes fall back to her just in time.

-• Freakiness Shame: In what is a clear reference to the fable she is based on, during the super where she transforms into her crane form (albeit screened by a shoji), she begs the player not to look...no matter what.
+• Freakiness Shame: In what is a clear reference to the fable she is based on, during her "Dance of the Japanese Crane" she transforms into her crane form (albeit screened by a shoji), and begs the player not to look, no matter what.

 • Handicapped Badass: The bandage around Iroha's leg isn't just for show; the crane in the original Crane Wife folktale was injured by a hunter, and Iroha seems to have suffered a similar injury.
 She hops around on one foot in her idle and walk animations, and one of her victory animations has her wince and clutch at her bad ankle.
-Despite this, she can leap and spin around the battlefield without any problems, and in the hands of a skilled player, she can kick just as much ass as any other fighter in the game.
+Despite this, she can leap, spin around the battlefield and kick asses without any problems, just as any other fighter.

 • Hot in Human Form: Her real form is a crane, but she can shift into the form of an incredibly beautiful human woman.